aakechin/NGS-PrimerPlex/README.md

 ```
 This will give you primers that could be designed with the defined parameters.
 Then, you can use generated file with draft primers as -draft argument and defining less strict parameters for primer design.

-For uploading files to a container, you can use the following commands in another terminal (+open new docker terminal+):
+For uploading files to a container, you can use the following commands in another terminal (**open new docker terminal**):

 docker ps -a